 Dr. MeeAe Cecilia Nam

-Dr. MeeAe Cecilia Nam will offer two breakout sessions on vocal pedagogy for children at the upcoming Colloquium for 2016.
+Dr. MeeAe Cecilia Nam will offer two breakout sessions on vocal pedagogy at the upcoming Colloquium for 2017.
 She will also participate in the panel discussion on children’s voices during the week.
 In addition, Private vocal coaching with Dr. Nam will again be made available at the CMAA Colloquium this year.
-If you have wanted to study with a truly gifted vocal teacher, this is your opportunity, as those who studied with her during the last two summers can attest.

 For several years, Dr. Nam has been on the faculty of the CMAA Colloquium, sharing her expertise in vocal pedagogy, vocal performance and directing techniques.
 She has also served as a plenary speaker and as a director of polyphonic choirs.
 Once again she will offer to assist participants on a personal basis with individual vocal coaching.

 On a first-come, first-served basis, individuals may schedule one-on-one vocal lessons with Dr. Nam during registration for the special Colloquium rate of only $30/session.
 The thirty-minute sessions are limited, so you can pre-register and pay for a session (the session day and time will be asssigned to you) or you can register and pay for a session at registration on June 19th.
 Prepayment is required for vocal sessions, which can be made during conference registration.
-Our administrative assistant will manage Dr. Nam’s teaching schedule and accept payments.
+Our Administrative assistant will manage her teaching schedule and accept payments.
 To pre-register for a vocal coaching session, please contact us at firstname.lastname@example.org.

 Soprano MeeAe Cecilia Nam has extensive performance experience as soloist in recitals, oratorio, sacred music, chamber and orchestral concerts, and operas in the United States, Germany, Austria and South Korea.
 She has gained a fine reputation for her musical interpretations with her numerous concerts in recent years.